roshanbachhav/BookMyShow/README.md

-# BookMyShow
+# BookYourShow
-BookMyShow is Application which using by java(AWT and Swing) with MYSQL connectivity
+BookYourShow is Application which using by java(AWT and Swing) with MYSQL connectivity

 This is AWT and swing project with signup and login authentication.
 Use: Java , MySQL.